-- 2. Enable the Black level button.
-If you want a visual aid, enable the Show lines button as well. - 3.
-Move the cursor to the side where the overlapped area occurs (left/right/top/bottom) and press enter. - 4.
-Adjust the level with the arrow keys and press enter when the desired black level zone is reached. - enter the black level value with the numeric keys in the remote control. - Move the cursor to "Level", press enter and adjust this level until the black level equals the level in the blend zone. - This value can also be entered by the numeric keys on the remote control. - 6.
-Repeat the same procedure for any other projector connected to this projector, but on the opposite side. - Note: Do not forget to disable the Show lines button after you achieved the desired blend zone.
+- 2. Enable the Black level slider.
+If you want a visual aid, enable the Show lines slider as well. - 3.
+Move the cursor to the side where the overlapped area occurs (Top, Left, Right or Bottom) and press enter. - 4.
+Adjust the level with the arrow keys and press enter when the desired black level zone is reached.

+enter the black level value with the numeric keys in the remote control.

+5. Move the cursor to Level, press enter and adjust this level until the black level equals the level in the blend zone.

+This value can also be entered by the numeric keys on the remote control.

+- 6. Repeat the same procedure for any other projector connected to this projector, but on the opposite side. - Note: Do not forget to disable the Show lines button after you achieved the desired blend zone.